Points League Primer (Fantasy Baseball)

 Balanced roster, schmalanced roster

 When you’re doing a rotisserie or H2H categories draft, you need to be constantly thinking about your projected strength in each category.
 Do you have enough steals?
 How are your home runs looking?

 But in points leagues, none of that matters.
 It’s seriously just about accumulating as many points as you possibly can.

 So those steal specialists?
 You don’t have to worry about them here.

 Your team looks a little light on power?
 No big deal.

-And truth be told, plenty of points-league players forget this maxim in the throes of their drafts.
-Fantasy players who have spent their time playing mostly rotisserie or category formats are trained to look at their rosters during draft and focus on their team’s weakness.
+And truth be told, plenty of points-league managers forget this maxim in the throes of their drafts.
+Fantasy managers who have spent their time playing mostly rotisserie or category formats are trained to look at their rosters during draft and focus on their team’s weakness.
 Avoid the temptation.

 Consistency is key